raymondworkshop/raymondworkshop.github.io/_posts/softskills/2017-11-17-communication-skills.md

 abstract: "like listening, persuation ... "
 ---

+#### communication style

+##### Interviews
+* interviews are basic tools by which we listen, we learn, we problem solve, and we build rapport

+* questions
+    - close-ended questions  - yes/no
+        + wanna pinpoint specific facts
+        + a strategy to somebody who doesn't want to articulate a particular point
+    - open-ended questions (following some close-ended questions)
+        + what/home/why

+    - **strategic questions** for listening, learning, and asvancing a goal
+        + **summary questions** are clarifying questions;  help to establish the facts you understanding, and demo active listening
+            - "Let me check to see if I understand your points ... did I get that right"

+        +  leading questions
+            - "you didn't like that movie, did you?" - she's basically telling me she didn't like that movie and feeling me out to see if I also didn't like that movie
+            - "is it true that you're retiring next year"  - can pivot

+        + clearinghouse questions  at the end of interviews
+            - "**who else should I talk to**?" - find out who's opinion carries more weight

+    - icebreaker questions  to build collaborative workplace
+        + ask about the weather, the weekend, sth in their office or surroundings
+        + "do u have any questions for me"

+##### Scenarios in context-dependent
+* manager
+    - **engage with their personalities**

+* caretaker
+    - engage in conversation with people
+    - like to know what they're thinking
+    - make sure that they feel valued in the conversation

+#####  styles
+    - Analyst
+        + quick to think and slow to speak
+        + value accuracy in the details and likes to be right

+    - Caretaker  - relatiosnhip style
+        + focus on the feelings of other people and effective collaboration

+    - Director  - decisive, competitive, delegating to others
+        + hard-working and ambitious
+        + tend to be the group leaders who value getting the job done with excellent results

+    - Entertainer  - full of ideas and share them
+        + love to have friends and enjoy helping others

 #### listening
 * many people want **approval and validation**, not "your opinion"
     - 說服別人最好的方法不是爭辯，而是**傾聽**